ecell/ECell_Dive/DocFX/articles/UserManual/UIMenus/modules_menu.md

 <img src="../../../resources/images/ui/ui_modules.jpg" alt="UI Modules" style="height: 300px;"/>

-Gives the list of the modules the user can instantiate to help him perfom a set of task in ECellDive.
+Gives the list of the modules the user can instantiate to help him perform a set of task in ECellDive.
 Clicking on the different buttons will open the following modules:

 The other menus accessible are:
 - [Data Importer](../Modules/remote_importer_module.md).
 The module to connect to *Kosmogora* and import data.